xone4/NexusAI-Cognitive-Lab/DETAILED_PLAN.md

 *   **Completed Implementation:**
     *   **Real-time Audio Processor:** A full-duplex voice interface has been implemented using Gemini's Live API (`gemini-2.5-flash-native-audio-preview-09-2025`).
 This enables natural, low-latency voice conversations with real-time transcription for both user input and model output.
     *   **Voice Synthesis:** A Text-to-Speech (TTS) module has been integrated using the `gemini-2.5-flash-preview-tts` model.
 This allows the AI to generate a spoken voice for its final synthesized answers, providing a multi-modal response.
+    *   **Video Generation Agent:** The `VideoForge` component and `generateVideo` service function have been implemented, integrating `veo-3.1-fast-generate-preview` to create video from text prompts.
+The UI handles API key selection, generation state, and video playback.
 *   **Future Work:**
     1.  **Develop Multi-Modal Creative Output:**
-        *   **Video Generation Agent:** Integrate models like VEO to allow the AI to transform textual descriptions or narratives into dynamic video content.
         *   **Real-time Video Stream Analyzer:** Enable the AI to process live camera feeds by sending sequential image frames to the Live API, allowing it to identify objects, describe scenes, and understand visual context.
         *   **Narrative Weaver:** Enhance the AI's storytelling capabilities to build complex, coherent narratives with character development and plot structure, which can then be used as input for the Video Generation Agent.